 On the days when I work from home, Rudy is either on me or bouncing around my home office, which doubles as his bedroom.
 We cut down a small tree and secured it against a wall near his cage so he can practice jumping from branch to branch and develop the kind of coordination and muscle development he wouldn’t get if locked in a cage.

 He requires a tremendous amount of freedom to exhaust himself — otherwise, he is literally bouncing off the walls.
 Along with his stockpile of walnuts and hazel nuts, I’m fairly certain Rudy has a secret stash of Red Bull and Monster.
 He will play hard for hours and then collapse on my shoulder or across the top of my head, flattening himself in a way that makes it look as though his landing came as a result of a fall from a 10-story building.

 So, if squirrels are this wonderful, why don’t more people have them as pets?

 There are a few answers to that.

 First, they are illegal to own in most states, considered a nuisance animal.

-Then there is what Rudy has done to my home office.
+And then there’s what Rudy has done to my home office.
 If someone were to visit this room, they might wonder if a woodchipper hadn’t exploded immediately in front of an industrial fan.
-I no longer even bother to put the vacuum away.
+I no longer bother to put the vacuum away.
 The last time I heard the Hoover make the kinds of sounds it does now was back when Legos and beads were still a thing with my girl.

 And finally, there’s Rudy’s fondness for hiding food.
 He’s a hoarder of the worst sort, and we have to be watchful of where he’s tucking his morsels to avoid the fragrance of rotting food and the tiny flies such things can attract.